-Supplies required: Clean rag, Loctite® 242
+Supplies required: Clean rag, Loctite® 242, M5 fastener for grounding terminal

-NOTICE: If module being installed is not new "out of the box" and has been previously commissioned refer to Section 6.2.2-DL4 Device Replacement Procedures for instructions.
+NOTICE: If module being installed is not new "out of the box" and has been previously commissioned refer to Section 6.2.2-DL10 Device Replacement Procedures for instructions.

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, hydraulic). - 4.
-Clean the mounting surfaces. - 5.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
+Clean the mating surfaces. - 5.
 Place the module into the appropriate location on the valve adapter.
 Align the module with the valve adapter using the dowels in the bottom of the ledge feature.
 Refer to Figure 3.2. - 6.
-If fasteners do not have pre-applied adhesive, apply Loctite 242 to the (2) M6 socket head cap screws. - 7.
-Using a 5 mm hex key, install the (2) M6 socket head cap screws securing the module to the valve adapter and tighten to 70 in-lbs (7.9 Nm). - 8.
-Connect the (L) Lock, (U) Unlock, and (R1 and R2) RTL sensor cable connectors to the Master module. - 9.
+Apply Loctite 242 to the (2) M6 socket head cap screws.
+Install the (2) M6 socket head cap screws securing the module to the valve adapter and tighten to 70 in-lbs (7.9 Nm). - 7.
+Connect the (L) Lock, (U) Unlock, and (R1 and R2) RTL sensor cable connectors to the Master module. - 8.
 Connect the power cable and PROFINET cable connectors to the Master module.